Mushroom-Daemon/doks/content/docs/psych_triggers/urgency.md

 And both times the dumper came crawling back.

 When we feel like we might lose something—especially when we perceive that thing as being good for us—the game changes.
 Suddenly, it's time to shit or get off the pot.
-And caught with a case of ameobic dysintery, we discover we have to shit *real bad*.
+And we might just realize we have to shit *real bad*.

-That feeling of scarcity is a powerful motivator—one you're wise to exploit in every piece of copy you write.
+A feeling of scarcity is a powerful motivator—one you're wise to exploit in every piece of copy you write.
 I'll tell you why.

 Because even after the perfect pitch, an unbelievable offer, people won't take action.
 They'll want to think it over.
 They'll hem and haw.
 They'll move on.
 So you have to find a way to spur them into action.
 Otherwise...